mallabee/queue/readme.md

 First thing to know is that most of the missing information you can find at `illuminate/queue` docs as our package is pretty similar (although with some changes): https://laravel.com/docs/5.7/queues#introduction

+### What will you need/might need to know to start

+- Basic PHP understanding.
+- What is queue management & background jobs.
+- Beanstalkd.
+- Amazon SQS.
+- Redis.
+- Event Dispatcher.
+- Container.
+- Supervisord.

 ### Seeding work to Queue Manager

 To start, create a new Queue manager instance.